easyguyme/AqoursTwitterStream/README_en.md

 `python	AqoursTwitterStream.py
 `

-If you received a message `���������`��the script has been started.
+If you received a message `程序已启动。`the script has been started.

 Please be informed that the script will create a file in the folder named `output.log` for error logging purpose.